 As we expand the decision boundary in this way we are constructing an ensemble of predictor/reporter pairs.
 Each time we expand the dataset and find a new predictor/reporter pair with a helpful conservative decision boundary, we add that pair to the ensemble.
 The ensemble answers "YES" if any of its constituent predictor/reporter pairs answers "YES".
 Since each predictor/reporter pair is conservative, the ensemble is too.

-In order to keep finding new predictor/reporter pairs we may need to capture many different kinds of sensor data and partition it into and in many different ways in order to set up prediction problems that provoke useful computation.
+In order to keep finding new predictor/reporter pairs we may need to capture many different kinds of sensor data and partition it into X and Y in many different ways in order to set up prediction problems that provoke useful computation.
 We might try many different predictor architectures.
-We do not at present have a theory about when prediction problems give rise to useful computations (for a question ).
+We do not at present have a theory about when prediction problems give rise to useful computations (for a question Q).
 Here we explore the implications of it being possible to keep finding such useful computations for as long as there are cases not solvable by the existing useful computations.

 We would now like to draw attention to fixed points of this iteration scheme.